bishopce16/stroke_prediction_analysis/README.md

 ## Interactive Dashboard

-Our interactive dashboard created in Tableau including multiple filters for identifying trends in the stroke dataset includes the following:
+Our interactive dashboard created in Tableau includes 8 different correlations for identifying trends in the stroke dataset includes the following:

 * Averages
 * Age & Stroke